 Carving Out a Market Niche

 Of course, Rivian still has work to do when it comes to carving out a strong market niche for its new electric offerings.
-And it’s one that’s never really been paved before.
+And it’s one that’s never really been seen before.

-Scaringe has expressly taken aim at the outdoor enthusiast market with the proclamation that he wants to appeal to the Patagonia-wearing crowd.
-He claims it’s a demographic largely ignored by electric vehicle automakers until now.
+Scaringe has expressly aimed at the outdoor enthusiast market with the proclamation that he wants to appeal to the Patagonia-wearing crowd.
+He claims it’s a demographic ignored mainly by electric vehicle automakers until now.

 But despite the crowded market, Rivian’s number one proposition remains the R1S.
 Let’s take a look at its specs, why it’s being touted as the world’s first electric adventure vehicle, and whether or not it represents a Range Rover slayer.